We are unfortunately closed again following the Governments decision to place Wiltshire in Tier 3. We will re-open as soon as we are able to do so.

-We look forward to welcoming you back to The White Horse Inn as soon as we are allowed to open our doors.
+We look forward to welcoming you back to The White Horse Inn.

 For full details of our Covid-19 Policy, please click here